VR and AR at CES 2017

 VIVE

-On the CES show floor, attendees will be able to play games on the VIVE headset.
-HTC rumors include a possible HTC Vive 2.0 launch at CES as well.
+On the CES show floor, attendees can play games on the VIVE headset.
+HTC rumors include a possible launch of the HTC Vive 2.0 at CES as well.
 Users could hear about a wireless VR headset (goodbye tethered device) and potentially 4K for headsets.

 Mixed Reality